 If someone is asked to decide who the most influential people in the world are, he would definitely think first about the famous people in the news.
 Because their opinion is heard, they are welcomed to all the events… The celebrities.
 But are all the famous people influential?

-PR became a very common word in Bulgaria in the last 15 years.
+Public relations has become a very common word in Bulgaria in the last 15 years.
 Before that it was terra incognita.
-Today even the children know that if they want to become famous, they need good PR.
+Today even the children know that if they want to become famous, they need good PR services.
 So it is no surprise that 3 of the 100 most influential women in Bulgaria are PR professionals.
 Why are women so successful in PR?

 It would be interesting if we make a research what the percentage of the women in PR profession is.
 My guess would be more than 80%.
 Even if the boss is a man, he often prefers to hire women.